 I am not a member of any ghost clubs or organizations because a) I’m not a joiner and b) I prefer to work alone.
 I am pretty much retired from making paranormal house-calls, but there are always exceptions.

-I am currently working on various non-fiction projects, several mystery series, fictional horror stories, including some based on actual Ohio places and events, and some historical novels.
-Check out my collection: A Spot of Bother: Four Macabre Tales in the Amazon Kindle Store and at Barnes & Noble, for the Nook.
+I am currently working on various non-fiction projects, several mystery series, fictional horror stories, and some historical novels.
+You may read about a sentimental succubus, a vengeful seamstress’s ghost, Victorian mourning gone horribly wrong, and, of course, Mrs Daffodil’s efficient tidying up after a distasteful decapitation in my collection, A Spot of Bother: Four Macabre Tales in the Amazon Kindle Store and at Barnes & Noble, for the Nook.
 Written in the spirit of Saki and P.G.
 Wodehouse, these four neo-Edwardian stories will appeal to ghost-story lovers as well as fans of Downton Abbey, costume history buffs, and fanciers of Victorian life and culture.

 The title story, “A Spot of Bother” introduces Mrs. Daffodil, housekeeper at stately Whitsend Hall.
 When Nancy, the still-room maid is decapitated by the dumbwaiter, Mrs. D. is there to tidy away the family skeletons in an ever-widening circle of murderous accidents.
 Mrs. Daffodil demonstrates why she has been dubbed the unholy love-child of Jeeves and Mrs. Danvers.
 Think Downton Abbey meets Dexter…